OfficeDev/Microsoft-Teams-Samples/samples/app-complete-sample/nodejs-v4/Readme.md

 # Microsoft Teams Bot in Node.js

-Sample that shows how to build a Microsoft Teams bot in Node.js.
+Sample that shows how to use dialog bot with bot sdk v4, messaging extension, facebook auth flow in Nodejs.

 ## Features of this sample